DevExpress/devextreme-documentation/includes/datagrid-ontoolbarpreparing-jquery.md

-The following code adds a refresh button to Toolbar:
+The following code adds a refresh button to the toolbar:

     <!--JavaScript-->$(function() {
         $("#container").dx{WidgetName}({